 Toothbrush & Toothpaste

 Oddly enough, it’s taken me the longest time to change over to a compostable toothbrush.
 I’m a bit funny when it comes to brushing my teeth – I like that clean, well-scrubbed feeling and I’ve found previous eco toothbrushes to be a bit of a let down.
-Thankfully, Wearth introduced me to a great bamboo toothbrush from Georganics that has charcoal-tipped bristles to make my teeth a little whiter too.
+Thankfully, Wearth introduced me to a great beechwood toothbrush* from Georganics that has charcoal-tipped bristles to make my teeth a little whiter too.

 For toothpaste, I’ve been giving their English peppermint paste* a go, which works great so long as you’re ready to give up that delightful white foam.
 This is more of a clay, and it comes with a little wooden spatula (albeit cellophaned to the pot) to help you mix up a perfect pea-sized blob to brush with.
 When brushing, it turns into a paste, and adequately removes plaque to leave my mouth feeling clean.
 It’s just a bit different, and I’m still getting used to it!